RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 6. Click ”Next Review”

-7. For the ”Role Name” enter: ”YOUR-COMPANY-NAME-backstage-backend-role-kubernetes”
+7. For the ”Role Name” enter suggested name: ”YOUR-COMPANY-NAME-backstage-backend-role-kubernetes”
-8. For the ”Role description” enter
+8. For the ”Role description” enter suggested description

 ```
 This is a role that will be assumed by roadie to gather information on our Kubernetes clusters.